ilja89/task2022/docs/README.md

 If you need to clean up containers and start from scratch, remember that probably you need to remove all Containers, Images and Volumes before creating containers again.
 Volumes are containing permanent info, like database content, for example.
+It is also recommended to remove folders `vendor` and `node modules` before recreating containers.